fmetivier/OpenPattern/docs/source/index.rst

 OpenPattern is a python library consisting of a set of classes designed to draft 1:1 scale bespoke sewing patterns and save them as pdf (or matplotlib compatible) files for printing or further processing.
 Printing can be performed at fullscale on a tracer but OpenPattern can also cut the pattern in as many pieces as needed in order to print them on a home printer.

-OpenPattern can be used to draft patterns from scratch but also includes a set of predefined patterns from basics (or bases in French) such as bodices  to more elaborate patterns such as shirts.
+OpenPattern can be used to draft patterns from scratch but also includes a set of predefined patterns from basics (or "bases" in French) such as bodices  to more elaborate patterns such as shirts.

 The patterns are drafted following instructions from three